 We need to bring to the surface our childhood intuition for energy management on working intelligently with our body and feel the signals without analyzing and fighting them with more thoughts because then are back into their head.
 Signals aren’t good or bad, they are just there as an indication that it is time for rest and recovery.

 List all those tasks filling your days.
 Assess their individual energy consumption.
 Sum-up all the tasks and identify the ones you are going to say NO to.

 Allow room in your agenda for deep rest time.

 Put a timer on 45 minutes and then take at least 10 min of doing absolutely NOTHING, not getting your phone or chatting with people or watching a video or listening to music or browsing but move around a little, go out for a walk without judgement.

 Balance your mental or emotional energy consumption with physical activities and vis-versa with no intention other than finding rest and digest.

 LEVEL UP by taking the free Personal Performance Audit NOW:

 ORIGINALLY Published by: Didier Godart

-I wrote this article based on a discussion with Daniel Kluken, International high-performance coach and trainer and Ingvild Molenaar, international longevity and body intelligence expert.
+I wrote this article based on a discussion with Daniel Kluken, International high-performance mentor and trainer, and Ingvild Molenaar, international longevity and body intelligence expert.
 It discusses the importance for our mental and physical health to bestow a portion of our precious and sanctified time to not practicing anything, not being consumed by any activity, just unplugging ourselves.
-It explains why while leisure activities help us to cool down, they do not actually help us fully recovering from our high performing, demanding, strenuous and straining lifestyle.
+It explains why while leisure activities help us to cool down, they do not actually help us fully recovering from our high-performing, demanding, strenuous, and straining lifestyle.
 Eventually, it clarifies how a simple but uncomfortable and confronting concept as deep rest can help here!